 - Long forms can benefit from being split into steps.
-If your form will be greater than x2 of the most common screen height, then consider steps.
+If your form is greater than x2 of the most common screen height, then consider steps.
 (On desktop, this is ~1600px or 25 lines.
-On mobile this is ~800px or 12 lines)
+On mobile, this is ~800px or 12 lines.)

 - If splitting into multiple steps, use 3-7 steps.
-Avoid 2-step screenflows, or screenflows with too many separate steps.
+Avoid two-step screen flows, or screen flows with too many separate steps.

 - Put step breaks at logical points.
-Don’t force a form into steps, instead break the flow at natural points.
+Do not force a form into steps, instead break the flow at natural points.

 - Consider adding a “review” screen as a final step if collecting a large amount of data that would be difficult to edit later.
 Review screens should show read-only data in the same format as the Review harness.